KES Logo

 Oslostudentenes Radioklubb

-During this time, I also obtained my personal amateur‑radio licence, which has been invaluable in several of my engineering projects.
+During this time, I also obtained my personal amateur‑radio licence, which has been a great asset in several of my projects.
 It has given me access to additional frequency bands and transmission modes that were essential for work such as the CubeSat communication system and my Wi‑Fi radar experiments.

 LOL